elastic/integrations/packages/azure/docs/README.md

 The Azure Logs integration retrieves Activity, Active Directory (Sign-in, Audit, Identity Protection, Provisioning), Platform, and Spring Cloud data from [Azure](https://docs.microsoft.com/en-us/azure/?product=popular).

 Use the Azure Logs integration to collect logs from Azure service.
-Then visualize that data in Kibana, create alerts to notify you if something goes wrong, and reference data when troubleshooting an issue.
+You can then visualize that data in Kibana, create alerts to notify you if something goes wrong, and reference data when troubleshooting an issue.

 For example, if you wanted to detect possible brute force sign-in attacks, you could install the Azure Logs integration to send Azure sign-in logs to Elastic.